 The husband and husband duo behind Bavette, Sandy Jarvis and Clément Cousin, met in 2012 when Clément came over from France for a summer of work experience.

-Among the winemaking families of the Loire, it had become a tradition for the next generation to travel to London and work with their family wines in a new setting.
+Among the winemaking families of the Loire region, it had become a tradition for the next generation to travel to London and work with their family wines in a new setting.
 Clément was studying for a masters in geography when his father Olivier suggested he get some work experience in London.
 He joined other winemaker’s children who were working at Terroir, London’s original natural wine bar.
 But what should have been a two-month summer stop gap turned into 12 years, an interest in wine and hospitality sparked by a summer job rather than the family vineyard.

 Now, after years of working in London, Sandy and Clément are proud to call Horsforth their home, fired up by the opening of their unassuming neighbourhood bistro.
 And wine plays a big part in it’s a success.
 Clément now imports his family’s wines - Cuvée Bavette - an exclusive blend made especially for the bistro.
 His dad has been farming his vines biodynamically since the 2000s, using no chemicals in the vineyard or cellar so as to get out the most natural expression of his grapes in the wine.
 Considered something of a maverick in the vineyards, he even started using shire horses to plough his vines - an unusual method at the time, but several winemakers now use this technique.